Jump to a section:

-- Have a black-up plan in case technology doesn't work properly (e.g., a phone number where the employer can reach you).
+- Have a back-up plan in case technology doesn't work properly (e.g., a phone number where the employer can reach you).

 - Make sure you look professional.
 Dress as you would for an on-site interview, but be aware that sometimes clothes don't look as good on camera as they do in real life.

-- Treat your virtual interview just as an OGI or on-site interview.
+- Treat your virtual interview just as an On-Grounds Interview or on-site interview.

-- Make sure to get contact information so you can send a thank you note!
+- Be sure to get their contact information so you can send a thank-you note!

 Practice interviews at any time using the InterviewStream tool!
 Students can create custom interviews, get tips on improving your skills, and record and save your interviews.
 Make an individual account using the link.
 Check out this video from Vault for more helpful tips.